nusElectricVehicle/ComputerVision-WilloughbyNiki-/README.md

 Goal 2: Build confidence of drivers who have just passed their driving test but do not have much experience driving at night

+Goal 3: Lane Dectection is done through differnet methods
+- Using Probabilistic Houghline Transform
+- Using Dilation-Countour Variation
+- Using HSV Tresholding with Histogram Computation

 ______________________________________

 OpenCV Python Tutorial - Find Lanes for Self-Driving Cars (Computer Vision Basics Tutorial)